LichengXiao2017/coding_challenge_phase_1/README.md

       	picture: refer to those in above article

-	Therefore, I changed it to 'outline = 1, fill = 0' in parser.py
+	Therefore, in parser.py, I changed it to:

+		outline = 1, fill = 0

 	This change may be further discussed with the prototyping engineer before integration to code base.